strangeproblem/strangeproblem.github.io/thoughts.md

 The concept of justice points out a distinct aspect of morality: the inherent "specialness" or sacredness of people.
 This is the idea that each and every person is important and must be respected.
 That they must be treated with justice.

-Said another way, this is equivalent to the principle that minority groups should not be sacrificed for the benefit of majority groups, even if that would lead to a net increase in happiness for the world.
+Said another way, this is means that minority groups should not be sacrificed for the benefit of majority groups, even if that would lead to a net increase in happiness for the world.
 Our goal is to make *every* person happy, not just increase the sum of happiness of the world.

-Furthemore, I argue this specialness is exactly what it means to be a person.
+Furthemore, I argue this "specialness" is exactly what it means to be a person.
 This specialness defines personhood.
+To undestand why, consider the following:

 Morality says you can destory a robot and use its parts to create other better things.
 But you cannot do that with a person.
 People are a special case in morality, and that is exactly the difference between robots and people.
+This is justice.
 One day in the future, people may feel that the concept of justice applies to robots, too.
 That is when we will know robots have attained personhood.

 ### The value of people

 I will attempt to formalize this "specialness".
-How does it fit into the inherent goals I talked about earlier, the goal of making all people in the world happy?
+Does this fit into the inherent goals I talked about earlier, the goal of making all people in the world happy?

-It doesn't.
-Up until this point I have pretened that the happiness of yourself and others is quantifiable.
+It actually doesn't quite fit.
+Earlier, I had been pretending that the happiness of other people is some quantifiable substance that can be maximized.
 But unfortunately, this isn't the case.

-Formally, the "specialness" of people is the statement that people and their happiness cannot be ascribed a value.
-They do not have a set value, and they do not have zero value either.
+Formally, the "specialness" of people is the statement that people and their happiness cannot be ascribed a quantified value.
+People and their happiness do not have a set value, and they do not have zero value either.
 The concept of value actually does not even apply.
-This is what distinguishes people from objects.
+This is what distinguishes people from objects (or robots).
 Objects are only worth as much as their value, so if an object can be destroyed to create another object of higher value, it should be.

-I will now show that the concept of value does not apply to people.
+I will now attempt to justify that the concept of value does not apply to people.

 #### People do not have zero value